 One can get a quick idea if one has SHL by using a cell-phone hearing app.
 These have improved immensely in recent years.
 These apps might also be useful for following ones response to treatment (or no treatment as it may be).

 Other studies are performed mainly to look for specific causes.
 Evaluation usually begins with a careful history looking for potential infectious causes such as otitis media and exposure to known ototoxic medications.
 Autoimmune hearing loss is suggested by good recovery, response to steroids, and relapse.
 As hearing in SHL generally improves no matter what you do, including nothing, the observation of relapse is important here.

 The "official" recommendation is that clinicians should not routinely do laboratory tests.
-These sorts of recommendations are sometimes driven by cost control considerations of public health officials, which oddly enough seem to be applied only to diagnostic testing, but usually leave out treatments.
+These sorts of recommendations are sometimes driven by cost control considerations of public health officials, which oddly enough seem to be applied only to diagnostic testing, but usually leave out the immensely expensive treatments.
 The US health-care system will routinely pay gigantic amounts of money for medications.
 One wonders why it is OK to pay $30,000/month for a cancer medication, but not OK to spend $100 on a blood test.

 Recommendations against routine testing seem to us to be no recommendation at all.